 What Does This Mean For Your Business?

 When you first find out you’re listed as a TMF merchant, your first reaction may very well be one of surprise.
 That’s because you don’t have to do anything illegal to end up on the list.
 Being listed as a TMF merchant account simply means you’ve had a credit card processing account canceled at some point.
 Now credit card processing accounts can be canceled for a wide variety of reasons and many of them are not a sign of crime or dishonest behavior.
-For example, you can have your credit processing account terminated for excesses chargebacks.
-Some businesses by their very nature or the client base they service, are simply high risk.
-Some very mundane businesses are considered high risk just because of their industry to include tobacco merchants, gun / firearms industry, adult businesses and more.
+For example, you can have your credit processing account terminated for excess chargebacks.
+Some businesses by their very nature or the client base they serve, are simply high risk.
+Some very mundane businesses are considered high risk just because of their industry to include tobacco merchant accounts, gun / firearms industry, adult businesses and more.

 When you’re listed as a TMF merchant account there are a few different ways you can approach this.
 You can wait it out and your business will be removed in five years, but this is quite a long time in the business world and it’s time you may not have.
 Another option is to call the bank that reported you in the first place and ask them to remove you from the list through negotiation or a settlement.
 This option also requires a great deal of time, several phone calls, paperwork, and no guarantee of success.
-In some cases a bank won’t remove you no matter what you do and they consider the matter closed.
+In some cases, a bank won’t remove you no matter what you do and they consider the matter closed.
 The last, and in many cases most viable option, is to open a merchant account with a company that deals with businesses that work in high risk industries.
-Many high risk industries end up listed as a TMF merchant account as a matter of doing daily business.
+Many high-risk industries end up listed as a TMF merchant account as a matter of doing daily business.
 These companies are experts at dealing with their unique account issues.